Ray-Rios/Ziggaurat/README.md

 # Check container logs
 docker logs powershell-terminal

-# Verify port availability
+# Verify port availability (Windows)
-netstat -an | grep :80
+netstat -an | findstr :80
 ```

+### Docker Not in Windows Container Mode
+If you see errors about Linux containers:
+1. Right-click Docker Desktop in system tray
+2. Select "Switch to Windows containers..."
+3. Confirm the switch and wait for Docker to restart
+4. Rebuild and restart the container

 ### PowerShell Commands Fail
-- Ensure PowerShell is properly installed in the container
+- Ensure the container is using Windows Server Core base image
-- Check command syntax (use PowerShell 7 syntax)
+- Check command syntax (use Windows PowerShell syntax)
+- Some cmdlets may require additional Windows features or modules
 - Verify container has necessary permissions

+### Build Errors with Zig
+- Windows containers may take longer to build (first time can be 10-20 minutes)
+- Ensure you have sufficient disk space (Windows images are larger)
+- If Chocolatey installation fails, check your internet connection

 ### UI Not Loading
 - Clear browser cache